Best Screen Time Apps for Students

 ScreenZen-Screen Time Control

-- ScreenZen is a screen time management app that allows users to customize the social media apps, days, and times that will be blocked
+- ScreenZen is a screen time management app that allows users to customize the social media apps, along with days, and times they will be blocked

 - The app is free and available for both iOS and Android devices, but there are opportunities for in-app purchases